jittakal/ecs-task-notifier/README.md

 ## Problem Overview

-The PoC is to triggering each ECS Task of an ECS Service within an ECS Cluster using Event-Driven Architecture
+<em>Notify each ECS Task running of an ECS Service having provision to notify running within an ECS Cluster using Event-Driven Architecture</em>

-Consider a scenario where we have to send event notification to indivusual task running within ECS service on such event container will take certain action.
-With passing request through a routing wont help as request will be handled by only one of ECS Task.
+Consider scenarion where we need to notify a ECS task running within an ECS service about a specific event, and based on that event, the container needs to perform a certain action.
+In this case, simply passing requests through a routing won't be helpful, since the requests will only be handled by one of the ECS tasks.

 ## Solution Overview

-### Assumptions
+### Design Considerations

-- The containerized application is deployed as a microservices application (REST API).
+- The containerized application is deployed as a microservices application utilizing REST APIs.
 - The Task Definition includes a key-value pair under `dockerlabels` key, such as `NOTIFY_ME_CONTAINER_PORT` and  `NOTIFY_ME_API_URI`.
 This value indicates which ECS Services are candidates to receive event notifications.
 - A Notify API is hosted by a container within the microservice application. for e.g. `/v1.0/notify`
+- The Notify API is implemented using an asynchronous approach.
-- The ECS Cluster uses EC2 instances as its capacity provider.
+- The ECS Cluster utilizes EC2 instances as its capacity provider.
 - The EC2 instances for the ECS Cluster run within private subnets of a VPC.